-Astronomically the actual intervals between the equinoxes and solstices are not equal, and they vary over the ages — please see my web page "The Lengths of the Seasons".
+Astronomically the actual intervals between the equinoxes and solstices are not equal, and they vary over the ages — please see my web page

 On this web page, when I refer to the length of the solar year, the intended meaning, since the context is with regard to the Hebrew Calendar, is the average time in days and fraction of a day from one Spring Equinox until the next Spring Equinox, in Israel.
 In today’s politically correct, hemisphere neutral terminology, referring to that equinox as the Northward Equinox, this could be described as the Mean Northward Equinoctial year.